 Most people likely do not intentionally eat moldy produce, but it can sometimes happen without you realizing it.
 What happens if you do eat a moldy blueberry?

-Some people are more sensitive to this type of mold and may have an allergic reaction in the form of swelling, itching, difficulty breathing, or gastrointestinal upset.
+Some people are more sensitive to this type of mold and may experience an allergic reaction in the form of swelling, itching, difficulty breathing, or gastrointestinal upset.
 Potentially problematic digestive symptoms may include nausea, vomiting, cramping, watery stools, and diarrhea.

 E. coli (Escherichia coli), shigella, and salmonella are bacteria commonly associated with contaminated blueberries, and can also lead to digestive problems.

-To be on the safe side, it is best eat fresh berries when you get them to prevent them from becoming moldy or bad.
+To be on the safe side, it is best to eat fresh berries when you get them to prevent them from becoming moldy or bad.
 If you notice they are moldy as soon as you get home, be sure to take them back to the store.